graphql/graphql.github.io/site/docs/Learn-Schema.md

 This means that wherever we use the type `Episode` in our schema, we expect it to be exactly one of `NEWHOPE`, `EMPIRE`, or `JEDI`.

 Note that GraphQL service implementations in various languages will have their own language-specific way to deal with enums.
 In languages that support enums as a first-class citizen, the implementation might take advantage of that; in a language like JavaScript with no enum support, these values might be internally mapped to a set of integers.
-However, this should not leak out to the client, which will operate entirely in terms of the string names of the values.
+However, these details don't leak out to the client, which can operate entirely in terms of the string names of the enum values.

 ### Lists and Non-Null